About the UNE North Advisory Council

 The UNE North Advisory Council is a multi-disciplinary group of local, regional, and North Atlantic/Arctic leaders that provides expert advice on the most important local to global issues, problems, challenges, and opportunities to shape UNE North's strategic directions.
 The council helps identify emerging regional challenges and opportunities that can benefit from UNE North's education and research programs, university infrastructure, and collaborative culture.

-UNE NORTH Advisors serve as a trusted source of experienced advice to the UNE NORTH leadership: identify emerging local to global challenges and opportunities in Maine and the North Atlantic/Arctic that can benefit from UNE’s academic and research programs and administrative capabilities; contribute to the development and growth of UNE NORTH by fostering leadership, team-building and assisting in establishing partnerships, especially for the next generation of leaders in the North Atlantic/Arctic; identify, contribute to, and/or be involved in fundraising for new and ongoing collaborations with partners in Maine and the North Atlantic/Arctic.
+UNE North's Advisors serve as a trusted source of experienced advice to the UNE North leadership: identify emerging local to global challenges and opportunities in Maine and the North Atlantic/Arctic that can benefit from UNE’s academic and research programs and administrative capabilities; contribute to the development and growth of UNE North by fostering leadership, team-building and assisting in establishing partnerships, especially for the next generation of leaders in the North Atlantic/Arctic; identify, contribute to, and/or be involved in fundraising for new and ongoing collaborations with partners in Maine and the North Atlantic/Arctic.

 Calen Colby, P.E.